Euclid: Galaxy morphology and photometry from bulge-disc decomposition of Early Release Observations: Data

 \subsection{Source selection}

 After a \ang{;;1} cross-matching of the VIS and NISP coordinates to discard most spurious sources coming from cosmic rays and edge effects ($263\,196$ sources), a thorough star-galaxy separation was performed by \citet{EROPerseusOverview} using six criteria: matching with \textit{Gaia} DR3 stars; $g-z$ versus $z-\HE$ colour-colour diagram based on complementary observations with MegaCam at the Canada-France-Hawaii Telescope (CFHT); the \texttt{CLASS\_STAR} neural-network-based stellarity classifier of \texttt{SExtractor}; compactness using a peak surface brightness-magnitude criterion; and a \texttt{SExtractor} \texttt{KRON\_RADIUS} smaller than 3.5 pixels on the \IE image; a \texttt{SExtractor} \texttt{SPREAD\_MODEL} parameter indicating that the spread of the source is comparable to the PSF.
 Objects satisfying at least four of the above criteria are considered as stars ($49\,922$).
-This yields $212\,975$ galaxies, whose number counts as a function of \IE magnitude are plotted in \fg\ref{number-counts} (blue curve).
-Here, we used the magnitude zero-points of 30.132 in the \IE band, and $30.000$ in all three NISP bands, which where provided at an early stage of the project by J.-C. Cuillandre.
-In the rest of the article we corrected to the values published by \citet{EROData}.
+This yields a catalogue of $212\,975$ galaxies, whose number counts as a function of \IE magnitude are plotted in \fg\ref{number-counts} (blue curve).
+Here, for consistency with the reduced images on which the SourceExtractor++ modelling was performed, we used the magnitude zero-points of 30.132 in the \IE band, and $30.000$ in all three NISP bands, which where provided at an early stage of the project by J.-C. Cuillandre.
+In the rest of the article we updated the values to those published by \citet{EROData}.

-We then selected sources with \texttt{MAG\_AUTO} limited to $\IE\leq24.5$ to be modelled, using the ASSOC mode of \texttt{SourceXtractor++}, with the requirement that the source detected by \texttt{SourceXtractor++} is within \ang{;;1} of the coordinates from the catalogue described in the above paragraph.
-This leads to $38\,082$ galaxies whose profiles were actually modelled with the various configurations of the current analysis (see \sct\ref{sct-model-fitting}), and whose number-counts as a function of \IE magnitude are plotted in orange in \fg\ref{number-counts}.
+We then selected sources with \texttt{MAG\_AUTO} limited to $\IE\leq24.5$ to be modelled, using the ASSOC mode of \texttt{SourceXtractor++}, and a \ang{;;1} cross-matching.
+This leads to $38\,082$ galaxies whose profiles were modelled with the various configurations of the current analysis (see \sct\ref{sct-model-fitting}), and whose number-counts as a function of \IE magnitude are plotted in orange in \fg\ref{number-counts}.
 At this stage, the apparent magnitudes are not yet corrected for Milky Way extinction, since what matters to evaluate our ability to model galaxies is the observed flux and the spatial resolution of the objects.
 This correction is performed in \sct\ref{sct-bulge-disk-color} before examining bulge and disc colours.